Rocio Gonzalez, Executive Director and Riverkeeper

 Natalia B. Ibañez

 Natalia is an experienced tourism guide and a native of Futaleufú.
 She learned English on horseback as a child working with her family’s rural tourism company in the watershed.
 For several years she lived in the Argentinean portion of the Futaleufú watershed, and is now connecting both Chile and Argentina to stand united against harmful development.
 She has presented at community events in Futaleufú and in Puerto Varas, and acts as Futaleufú Riverkeeper’s representative in Argentina.
-Natalia currently studies tourism in the regional capital of Puerto Montt.
-When she is not studying she lives in Esquel, Chubut Province, on the Argentina side of the Futaleufu watershed.
+Natalia holds a degree in tourism and currently works for the Town of Futaleufú in the Tourism Department.

 Ervin Redlich, Community advocate and rural tourism expert, Turismo Antuhuya, Futaleufú, Chile